vanmars/galactic-age-calculator/README.md

 To Extend This Project:
 * Clone this project using the 'git clone' command in terminal/command line.
-* Navigate to cloned folder in terminal and run 'npm install'to download all dependencies.
+* Navigate to cloned folder in terminal and run 'npm install' to download all dependencies.
 * Open the cloned repo in a text editor of your choice.
 * Use 'index.html' as the central HTML file and 'main.js' as the central JS file to make changes.
 * To view project in a browser: Run 'npm run start', which will bundle HTML and JS files and launch a server.